BLUE HORIZON 1261

 The wolf grinned at him.
 "You are welcome to call me Merlin," he said.
 "Since we'll be spending a lot of time together on the ship, it's probably best if we are casual right off.
 Do you prefer that we call you Leonardo or Leo?"

 The bear's eyes darkened for just a moment.
 "Sir, this may sound silly to you, but I have never cared for my first name.
 I was named for my father's brother, who later turned out to be an arrogant and cruel … uh, embarrassment to the family.
-If we are going with preferences, I would prefer everyone call me Durant."
+If we are going with preferences, I prefer everyone to call me Durant."

 It was the grizzly's turn to smile.
 "No need for mister.
 Durant by itself will be fine."

 Merlin nodded with a lopsided grin.
 "I can understand that.
 I have trouble with people calling me Sir as well.
 There are only three others in the crew right now, but two are gone to buy supplies to stock up the galley.
 Let's see if we can locate my first officer so I can introduce you to him, and then you can meet the others later."
 Both of them stood up and then Merlin added, "I'm sorry about the chair, Durant.
-We'll make sure we get some furniture that you'll be comfortable in."
+We'll make sure to get some furniture that you'll be comfortable in."

 "Thanks, I appreciate that."
 He left the folder of references on the desk and followed the wolf out into the corridor.
 "If you don't mind me asking, when should I report for work?"